evans-costa/catalog-services/README.md

 ## Motivation

 My biggest challenge developing this project was learn a notification service that listening to a consumer.
 With this project, I learn the basics of a notification and message services, and how can I implement this using Node and PostgreSQL as well.
-Also, I learned logging mechanisms, using Pino to create a `.log` file, handle errors properly and validation fields using Joi
+Also, I learned logging mechanisms, using Pino to create a `.log` file, handle errors properly and validate fields using Joi

 ## How To Use